-Effective Muay Thai kicking drills for better speed and more powerful kicks.
+Effective Muay Thai kicking drills for improved speed and more powerful kicks

 If you want to kick faster take a look at this drill.
 What's important here is to keep the same pace.
 You ill notice how the pace improves from session to session.